Axinom/mosaic-media-template/services/vod-to-live/service/README.md

 #### USP Virtual Channel API settings

-`VIRTUAL_CHANNEL_MANAGEMENT_API_BASE_URL` - This is the mandatory setting for base URL of the Unified Virtual Channel Management API.
+`VIRTUAL_CHANNEL_MANAGEMENT_API_BASE_URL` - This is the mandatory setting for the base URL of the Unified Virtual Channel Management API.

 `VIRTUAL_CHANNEL_MANAGEMENT_API_KEY` - This is an optional API key used for authorization with the Virtual Channel Management API.

-`VIRTUAL_CHANNEL_ORIGIN_BASE_URL` - This is the mandatory setting for base URL of the Unified Streaming Origin or the CDN for Origin.
+`VIRTUAL_CHANNEL_ORIGIN_BASE_URL` - This is the mandatory setting for the base URL of the Unified Streaming Origin or the CDN for Origin.

 #### Azure Storage settings